 Stainless Steel Applications

 Custom stainless countertops have practical value and are aesthetically pleasing on islands or when used throughout the kitchen.
 Looking for somewhere handy to place your hot pots?
 Have a portion of stainless countertop installed beside your stove or range.
 For a seamless look select a stainless steel countertop that amalgamates your sink.
-The cost of stainless steel counter is between $50 and $75 per square foot, before installation and does not including any sinks.
+The cost of stainless steel counter is between $50 and $75 per square foot, before installation and does not include any sinks.

 A stainless steel kitchen backsplash can really tie toghether the entire design scheme of your kitchen by echoing the finishes of your appliances and cabinet hardware.
 This model kitchen by Frigo Design features a stainless steel backsplash and a custom stainless countertop.